 - Make annular rings as large as possible.

 - Vias should be tear-dropped.
 Teardrops can reduce potential stress concentration points on the PCB.

 - Adding tabs or anchors to vias, as shown below, will also help prevent peeling.

 - Vias are not reliable in areas that will bend.

 - In a dynamic application, flexed vias can crack very quickly.

 - Vias are okay over a stiffener, but vias just off the edge of a stiffener are at risk of cracking.

-- Vias should be placed at least 30 mils away from the rigid-flex/flex interface.
+- Vias should be placed at least 30 mil away from the rigid-flex/flex interface.

 Work with your manufacturer

 Understand that flex and rigid-flex design rules are different.
-Flex designs require button plating.
-For flex, annular rings need to be larger for flex rather than rigid.
-Each manufacturer has his own set of design rules and recommendations.
+Flex designs require button plating and annular rings need to be larger.
+Each manufacturer has its own set of design rules and recommendations.
 PCB design and layout will also be affected by your planned circuit density and line spacing.